Ishwar-meena/C-basic-programs/README.md

-In this project we create basic c++ programmes\n
+In this project we create basic c++ programmes
-1. Factorial calculator - both recursion and loop method\n
+1. Factorial calculator - both recursion and loop method
-2. Fibonacci program - both recursion and loop method\n
+2. Fibonacci program - both recursion and loop method
 3.